A Most Remarkable Tale: The Story of Eskort

 Strong Military Traditions

 The Moor family had strong military connections going back to the father of F.W.
 Moor (FR and JW’s grandfather).
 FW was the youngest son of Colonel John Moor.
 Col Moor was an officer in the Bombay Artillery in the service of the British East India company.
-FW was born in Surat in 1830 and returned to England on the death of his father.
+FW was born in Surat in 1830 and returned to England after the death of his father.
 “He and his mother settled first in Jersey and later in Hampstead while he trained to be a surveyor and, not entirely satisfied with his position in England, he decided to emigrate to Natal.”
-(Dhupelia, 1980)
+(Dhupelia, 1980) His mother followed him to Natal and passed away in 1878 on the farm of FW, Brakfontein, aged 85.
+(The Freeman’s Journal, Dublin, Ireland; 18 Oct 1878)

 Moor thus played a role in the establishment of the cadet movement and in giving Hermannsburg School the distinction and honour of being the first school not only in Natal but in the British Empire to have a cadet corps.
 Though the Hermannsburg cadet corps lasted only until 1878 its example was followed by Hilton College and Maritzburg High School in 1872.
 Yet another pupil of this first boarding school in Natal who was to make a name for himself in politics and was to be later closely associated with Moor was Louis Botha.”
 (Dhupelia, 1980)